Manage cards for your business

 Retrieve a list of cards

-You can list all the cards issued for your team.
+You can list all the cards issued for your business.
 You can also filter the cards by their creation date.

 The results are paginated and sorted by the created_at date in reverse chronological order.

-For more details and example requests and responses, check out the API Reference:
+For more details and example requests and responses:

 Filtering and pagination